iauns/cpm/README.md

 FAQ
 ===

-Why `add_subdirectory` instead of ExternalProject?
+Why not CMake external projects?
 ------------------------------------------------

 CPM was initially built using external projects but the external project